-Initially a volunteer for Audio Journal, Julie joined the staff in 2022.
-She works part-time from her home in Millbury and assists with audio editing as well as other office-related work that helps Audio Journal run on a day-to-day basis.
+Initially a volunteer for Audio Journal, Julie joined the staff in January 2022.
+She works part-time from her home in Millbury and manages the daily audio editing and programming for Audio Journal as well as other office-related work that helps our organization run on a day-to-day basis.

 Julie was born and raised in southeastern Massachusetts and moved to the Worcester area with her husband in 2005.
 Julie is an author, avid reader, and loves all things creative.

-Previously, Julie worked for over 20 years in Information Technology at Boston Scientific in various role both as an independent contributor and as a manager.
+Previously, Julie worked for over 20 years in Information Technology at Boston Scientific in various roles both as an independent contributor and as a manager.

 In 2019, Julie took a leap of faith to pursue her writing, creative endeavors, and to focus on service to others – which led her to volunteering here at Audio Journal.
 Her technical skills and passion for bringing quality content to our listening audience make her a great fit here at Audio Journal.